 Recognizing and challenging any limiting beliefs about real estate is the first step in becoming a successful real estate investor.
-So many women severely limit what they accomplish or worse, they don’t even get started, because they believe one of the following myths:
+So many investors severely limit what they accomplish or worse, they don’t even get started, because they believe one of the following myths:

-Women think they’re limited because they have limited resources.
+People think they’re limited because they have limited resources.
 I thought the same thing.

 My husband and I were searching for a 4-unit property to buy in Los Angeles and were stuck and unable to find the right investment because we were only thinking that we had to use our own capital, credit, or available time.